ZacGeurts/amigaos-cross-toolchain/README.md

 If you have problems then #1 is check your url downloads.<BR />
 Try `make help`<BR />
 Does the file still exist there?
 We scan for updated files for some tools.<BR />
+Just go download it and place it in the downloads folder. (does Makefile want tar.gz?
+Expecting a github folder?
+You either match or update the program)<BR />
 You can place expected files in the downloads folder manually.<BR />
-Github expects a folder, some expect tar.gz, .lha, etc. for sources.<BR />
+Github expects a folder, some expect tar.gz, .lha, etc.<BR />

 # Supports AmigaOS
 M68K: versions 1.0 through 3.9<BR />